zichdan/bliss_schools_management_API/README.md

 A Student account have limited access to the app, as a student can only change their profile details and view their profile, courses, grades and GPA.

-This Student Management API was built with Python's Flask-RESTX by <a href="https://www.github.com/Oluwatemmy">Ajayi Oluwaseyi</a> during Backend Engineering live classes at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.
-This was built as my third semester final capstone project in <b>AltSchool Africa</b>.
+This Student Management API was built with Python's Flask-RESTX by <a href="https://github.com/zichdan">OKORIE DANIEL EZICHI</a> during Backend Engineering third semester exam at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.
+This was built as my third semester project in <b>AltSchool Africa</b>.

 <p align="right"><a href="#readme-top">back to top</a></p>